orange-org/orange/README.md

 The communication channel between Orange and `bitcoind` is protected by a password that minimizes unauthorized use of this channel by npm modules.
 I say minimize and not fully prevent because some modules, such as `React`, `Redux`, or their related modules could still read this password.

-I don't think theoretical vulnerability poses a serious risk because to exploit it, the `React`, `Redux`, or related teams would have to publish code that specifically targets Orange, and then a new version of Orange would have to import this new malicious code and be released before anyone notices it.
+I don't think this theoretical vulnerability poses a serious risk because, to exploit it, the `React`, `Redux`, or a related team would have to publish code that specifically targets Orange, and then a new version of Orange would have to import this malicious code and be released before anyone notices it.
 I don't think this can happen.

-### Details
+### Details on the architecture

 All Electron applications have 3 separate processes.
 The nature of these 3 processes is what enables the architecture described above.